-A compute target is a designated compute resource/environment where you run your training script or host your service deployment.
-This location may be your local machine or a cloud-based compute resource.
-Using compute targets make it easy for you to later change your compute environment without having to change your code.
+A compute target is a designated compute resource or environment where you run your training script or host your service deployment.
+This location might be your local machine or a cloud-based compute resource.
+Using compute targets makes it easy for you to later change your compute environment without having to change your code.

 In a typical model development lifecycle, you might:

 - Start by developing and experimenting on a small amount of data.
-At this stage, we recommend your local environment (local computer or cloud-based VM) as your compute target.
+At this stage, use your local environment, such as a local computer or cloud-based virtual machine (VM), as your compute target.

-- Once your model is ready, deploy it to a web hosting environment or IoT device with one of these deployment compute targets.
+- After your model is ready, deploy it to a web hosting environment with one of these deployment compute targets.

 The compute resources you use for your compute targets are attached to a workspace.
 Compute resources other than the local machine are shared by users of the workspace.